opper-ai/opper-webagent/README.md

-# A Scriptable Compound AI Web Agent
+# Opperator - A Scriptable Compound AI Web Agent

 🌐 This is a scriptable compound AI web agent designed to automate complex web tasks through natural language instructions.
-Built to run autonomously in the background and be interfacaed with through code.
+Built to run autonomously in the background and be interfaced with through code.

 ## Demo Video